View the full list of fields, first using long-form arguments:

 scyld-add-boot-config --image NewImg --boot-config NewBoot

-Please note that manual work will likely be required to generalize the captured image, as the process may capture details specific to the compute node.
+Manual work is likely required to generalize the captured image as the process may capture details specific to the compute node.
 Due to this hazard, future ClusterWare releases may expand what files are excluded during image capture.
-Additionally, cluster administrators should confirm that the node being captured is idle to reduce the chance of capturing an image in some intermediate state.

-interpret RHEL 9 packages, so a cluster administrator trying to create
+interpret RHEL 9 packages, so if you are trying to create

-an image may choose to kickstart a diskful node and then use
+an image, you may want to kickstart a diskful node and then use

 scyld-modimg --capture

-and works fine, although the administrator must comment out or delete
+to create the image.
+You must comment out or delete

 the node-specific lines in /etc/fstab created during the kickstarted